Updated: Jun 8

 WHO is hoping that the WHA will provide a venue to show the international community’s unity in the face of the virus; however, this is contingent on the US’ behaviour.
 Pointing to the US’ derailing of the G20 health ministers’ coronavirus statement in April, a senior European diplomat closely associated with the preparation of the WHA told The Geneva Observer: “The success or failure of the meeting will hinge on the US position”.
 They added: “Withdrawing from the Human Rights Council is one thing, but attacking the WHO in the middle of a global pandemic is quite another.
 We are getting the sense that some in the US administration realize that while it may play well domestically, it might be highly counterproductive for American interests abroad, particularly in the context of Washington’s rift with China.”
 Early signals from the US Embassy suggest that the US may stick to its current position, be fairly accusatory of China and WHO, and play the Taiwan card to the fullest.

-Taipei, or not Taipei, is not the question WHO wants to deal with right now
+Taipei, or not Taipei: that is not the question WHO wants to deal with right now